typesense/typesense-website/docs-site/content/guide/high-availability.md

 Typesense clients allow you to specify one or more nodes during client initialization.

 Client libraries will load balance reads and writes across all nodes and will automatically strive to recover from transient failures through built-in retries.
+So there you do not need a server-side load balancer when deploying Typesense.

 Here's a sample 3-node client configuration: